-Do you know how to answer this difficult principal interview question: Upon what basis do you believe school priorities should be established?
+Do you know how to answer this difficult principal interview question: What basis do you believe school priorities should be established?

-It is important that the response you give to the job interview question is truthful, relevant to the position, and shows value to the school district.
-The following could be a possible answer or it may provide some ideas for you to tailor your response.
+It is essential that the response you give to the job interview question is truthful, relevant to the position, and shows value to the school district.
+The following could be a possible answer or provide some ideas for you to tailor your response.

-I believe that school priorities should be established by making use of evidence-informed processes and tools to evaluate school performance, and by self-assessing to identify school priorities.
+I believe that school priorities should be established using evidence-informed processes and tools to evaluate school performance and self-assessing to identify school priorities.
 Think about the top factors to achieve student success.

-Using the School Improvement Framework can help in these matters, as the framework will help to critically examine a school’s programs and practices.
+Using the School Improvement Framework can assist in these matters, as the framework will help examine a school’s programs and practices critically.
 School priorities should be established across four main disciplines: learning and teaching, leading and managing, student environment, parental relationships, and community involvement.
-Once a school has self-assessed using the School Improvement Framework as a basis, it can then decide which areas it most needs to focus its priorities in order to move forward in a positive direction.
+Once a school has self-assessed using the School Improvement Framework as a basis, it can then decide which areas need to focus its priorities on moving forward in a positive direction.

-In addition to priorities focused specifically on school improvement, there are also priorities that should be established that are less concrete and more about ensuring a positive learning environment.
-For instance, if the school is very multicultural or has issues with bullying, then a major priority should be focused on self-esteem, acceptance, and societal responsibility.
+In addition to priorities focused specifically on school improvement, some priorities should be established that are less concrete and more about ensuring a positive learning environment.
+For instance, if the school is very multicultural or has issues with bullying, then a major priority should be on self-esteem, acceptance, and societal responsibility.
 This emphasizes the importance of taking into account other influences on the school community outside of just academics.

-Another question to consider them asking in the interview is, can a school be too student-centered?
+Another question to consider the panel asking in the interview is, can a school be too student-centered?